KarlHegbloom/zotero-texmacs-integration/README.md

 ========================================================

 This is the "Work in progress" branch for performance improvements...
-It is temporary and will merge to master when it's working.
-It's almost ready!
-It inserts citations and bibliographies again and the lazy interning of the zfield data is working very well...
+It is temporary and will be merged into master when it's working.

+**It's almost ready!** It inserts citations and bibliographies again and the lazy interning of the zfield data is working very well...
 I still need to work on clipboard-cut, clipboard-paste, and the references list after the bibliography entries needs to be redone.

-Important Changes for this branch:
+## Important Changes for this branch: ##

-Assuming you have this repository cloned and this branch checked out as ~/src/Juris-M/zotero-texmacs-integration then:
+Assuming you have this repository cloned and this branch checked out as `~/src/Juris-M/zotero-texmacs-integration` then:

     cd ~/.TeXmacs/plugins
     rm zotero
-ln -s ~/src/Juris-M/zotero-texmacs-integration tm-zotero ln -s ~/src/Juris-M/zotero-texmacs-integration legal-brief
+    ln -s ~/src/Juris-M/zotero-texmacs-integration tm-zotero
+    ln -s ~/src/Juris-M/zotero-texmacs-integration legal-brief

 The reason is that I've changed some file names and some module names.

+**Yes, after it's all working again, I'll update the documentation!**

 NEWS